 Dental implant cost is generally higher than other tooth replacement options, and it is also a considerable disruption so it makes sense to follow all the instructions and advice provided by your dentist.
 This also emphasises the importance of choosing a skilled and experienced dental practitioner, with a proven record of implant success to manage your procedure.

 There are a number of circumstances which make implants more likely to fail.
 These include chronic conditions like diabetes (and other conditions that affect your body’s ability to heal) and poor dental hygiene (which can result in gum disease).

 Do you still have questions about how long do dental implants last?
-We’d love to chat with you.
-Please contact our practice for an appointment: (03) 5749 1208.
+Schedule your consultation at your local dental clinic.
+Call us for an appointment: (03) 5749 1208.